 There are other ways to reduce energy bills and make your home more energy efficient.

 Efficiency is a measure of how much energy is used in comparison to how much energy is wasted.
-For example if a standard light bulb uses 100 J of energy, it may change 10 J of that energy into light and the other 90 J is wasted as heat energy.
+For example if an old-fashioned light bulb uses 100 J of energy, it may change 10 J of that energy into light and the other 90 J is wasted as heat energy.

 The efficiency of the light bulb can be calculated using the following equation: